glouppe/info8002-large-scale-data-systems/lecture5.md

 - A round consists of *two communication steps*:
     - The leader BEB broadcasts its proposal
     - The leader collects acknowledgements
-- Upon reception of all acknowledgements, **RB** broadcast the decision.
+- Upon reception of all acknowledgements, **RB** broadcast the decision and decide at delivery.
     - This ensures that if a decision is made (at a faulty or correct process), then this decision will be made at all correct processes.
+    - Processes proceed to the next round only if the current leader fails.

 ---